gu-lseg/intro-to-programming/source/turtles.rst

 What type of object is tess?

 .. tip::
-    The function `type` returns the type of a passed object.
+    The function `type` returns the type of the object passed in.

 Turtle is a special kind of object in that it produces new objects.
 We call it a constructor object.